top of page

 Events

-Town of Wrentham officials will be conducting a forum to discuss the state’s MBTA Communities Multi-Family Zoning Requirements and asked residents to submit questions by November 7.
+Town of Wrentham officials conducted a forum to discuss the state’s MBTA Communities Multi-Family Zoning Requirements and asked residents to submit questions by November 7.

-This discussion will feature a panel of elected and appointed Town officials: Select Board members Chris Gallo and Michelle Rouse, Planning Board Chair Michael McKnight, Finance Director Mike King, and Town Manager Kevin Sweet.
+This discussion featured a panel of elected and appointed Town officials: Select Board members Chris Gallo and Michelle Rouse, Planning Board Chair Michael McKnight, Finance Director Mike King, and Town Manager Kevin Sweet.

-The forum will be recorded on Nov.
-13 and broadcast shortly thereafter on Wrentham Cable 8 Community Access and will be posted on the Town website and social media channels.
-Additional information is available on the Town's News Portal
+The forum was recorded on Nov.
+13 and is available on Wrentham Cable 8 Community Access (Town of Wrentham Forum) and the Town website and social media channels.
+Additional information is available on the Town's News Portal.

 All voters are also invited to join the WE email list for notifications about Town Meetings and local elections: Sign-up.